clearwriter/DDP/about.md

 runGitHub( "DDP", "clearwriter")
 ```

+You can also run the app directly from [Shiny apps](https://clearwriter.shinyapps.io/CourseraDDP/).

-About author: clearwriter, February 2016
+by clearwriter, February 2016